deanhiller/webpieces/webserver/README.md

 # webpieces

 #### TODO:
+* Rewire SimpleStorage to be injected in Server.java class instead and passed to router to be bound so there is no weird callback anymore!!!
 * debug http client backpressure on downloading from website fun
 * add non-selenium test for AJAX CRUD POST form when logged out and then login and then render
 * add test for %{..}% to set var and %{..}% to print var to verify it is there so groovy implant is working